Teleforce: "Death ray" misnomer

 Teleforce was mentioned publicly in the New York Sun and The New York Times on July 11, 1934.
 The press called it a "peace ray" or death ray.
 The idea of a "death ray" was a misunderstanding in regard to Tesla's term when he referred to his invention as a "death beam" so Tesla went on to explain that "this invention of mine does not contemplate the use of any so-called 'death rays.'
 Rays are not applicable because they cannot be produced in requisite quantities and diminish rapidly in intensity with distance.
 All the energy of New York City (approximately two million horsepower) transformed into rays and projected twenty miles, could not kill a human being, because, according to a well known law of physics, it would disperse to such an extent as to be ineffectual.
 My apparatus projects particles ..."

 What set Tesla's proposal apart from the usual run of fantasy "death rays" was a unique vacuum chamber with one end open to the atmosphere.
 Tesla devised a unique vacuum seal by directing a high-velocity air stream at the tip of his gun to maintain "high vacua".
 The necessary pumping action would be accomplished with a large Tesla turbine.

-Components of Teleforce
+Components

 In total, the components and methods included: